noriakis/ancom_lefse_comparison/README.md

 ## ANCOM
 Used R scripts for ANCOM (https://github.com/FrederickHuangLin/ANCOM).
-Modifed to reject null hypothesis by setting W threshold automatically.
+Modifed to reject null hypothesis by setting W threshold automatically, although the author of original paper stated that they typically recommend the threshold of 0.7 according to https://forum.qiime2.org/t/ancom-low-w-taxa-identified-as-significant-issues-workaround-ancom2-code-instructions/6040.

 - Genus only
 - Without covariate